-The South Carolina Legislature passed, and Gov. Nikki Haley signed, a bill that will exempt a limited class of individuals with certain medical disorders from criminal penalties for using and possessing cannabidiol or any “manufacture, salt, derivative, mixture, or preparation” of marijuana that contains 0.9% or less THC and more than 15% CBD.
+In 2014, the South Carolina Legislature passed, and then-Gov. Nikki Haley signed, a law to exempt a limited class of individuals with certain medical disorders from criminal penalties for using and possessing cannabidiol or any “manufacture, salt, derivative, mixture, or preparation” of marijuana that contains 0.9% or less THC and more than 15% CBD.

-The new law also creates a statewide program to conduct clinical trials on the effectiveness of cannabidiol for severe epilepsy.
+The law also creates a statewide program to conduct clinical trials on the effectiveness of cannabidiol for severe epilepsy.
 However, these trials will only begin if and when the FDA approves them.
+Subsequently, the legislature enacted industrial hemp laws, which provided in-state access to products that have no more than 0.3% THC content.

 What type of marijuana does the law apply to?
 The law exempts cannabidiol or any “manufacture, salt, derivative, mixture, or preparation” of marijuana that contains 0.9% or less THC and more than 15% CBD from the definition of marijuana if a person has a certification from his or her doctor that he or she has a severe form of epilepsy that has not responded to traditional therapies.
 The law protects this limited class of patients and their parents/guardians or caretakers for the possession, use, and arguable manufacture and sale of marijuana that meets the cannabinoid content restrictions.